murphya14/portfolio/README.md

 ### Existing Features

 #### Admin
-- With the admin feature, the admin can log in and add/remove courses from the database.
+- With the admin feature, the superuser can control the products displayed with all the information.
-- They can also remove reviews.
+- The super user can remove reviews which allows for filtering of appropriate reviews.
-- They can check any orders that have been made.
-Within the order they can see the address of the customer, when they ordered and what they ordered.
-If necessary, they can add or remove items from the order
+- The super user has the ability to remove users if required.
+- The super user has the ability to see orders which includes all the postal information.
+If required, the superuser can delete the order.

-#### Course Display
+#### Product Display
-- Customers can browse training courses.
+- Customers can browse the products.
+- As often customers will have a specific hobby in mind, the customer has the option to search by category.
+- The customer can gather more information regarding the product by selecting it and rendering the details page.
+This contains a link to the reviews, displays the average review rating and expands on information regarding the specific product.

 #### Login/Register
-- Cusotmers need to log in before purchasing services or leaving reviews.
+- Customers need to register and log in before they have the ability to leave a review or purchase an item.
+- Customers who need to reset their password, can do so on the login page or if they wish to changed it while they are logged in, can do so on their profile page.

 #### Pagination
-- Customers when browsing will be displayed 6 services max at a time.
+- Customers when browsing will be displayed 6 products max at a time.

 #### Search
-- Customers can search the database for courses.
+- Customers can search the database for products.

-#### Sort
-- Customers can sort the courses by name or cost, by ascending or descending.

 #### Leave Review
-- Customers can leave reviews for services.
-They can be rated out of 5.
-The results of all the reviews are used to show the average.
-This can be useful for customers when picking a service.
+- Customers can leave reviews for products by rating them out of 5.
+The average is calculated from all of the reviews and the result is displayed on the browse card so customers can become easily informed.

+#### Cart
+- As Customers add to the cart, their Total is calculated and displayed in the cart.
+- There is a summary of all the items shown in the cart.
+- The customer can remove items from the cart if required.

 #### Payments
-- Customers can pay for orders using and API called Stripe (However at the moment it is in testing mode)
+- Customers can pay for orders using and API called Stripe
-- To "pay" use 4242 4242 4242 4242 as the card number.

-#### Account Reset
-- If users would like to reset their password they can go to their profile and select the option to do so.
-They will then recieve a link to change their password by email.

 ### Future Features

 #### Sort by review
-- In future customers will have the option to sort services by review, either in ascendeing or descending order.
+- Allow customers the option of sorting by review, either in ascendeing or descending order.

-#### Upload profile image
+#### Customize profile
 - An option to upload a profile picture to users accounts.
+- Be part of a group based on the hobby e.g list the hobbies you are interested in and this then filters the preference specified.

 #### Payment information
-- The ability to retain card information for future payments.
+- The ability to retain card information for future payments and implement stronger security measures e.g. send a code through text to verify payment.

 #### Confirmation emails
-- Once a user places an order they will recieve a confirmation email with their order summary.
+- After the payment has been made, the customer receives a confirmation email which contains the cart summary.

 #### Deactivate account
 - Ability for users to deactivate account.

-#### Expanded website
-- An expanded website to include utensils that would be needed for a pizza shop.
-- An area of the website to place an order of ingredients.

 ## Technologies Used
 The project makes use of: